cloudmesh-community/book/chapters/git/github.md

 recommend that you avoid using directory names with capital letters spaces and \_ in them.
 This will simplify your documentation efforts and make the URLs from git more readable.
-Also while on some OS's the directories *MyDirectory* is different from *mydirectory* on OSX it is considered the same and thus renaming from capital to lower case can not be done without first renaming it to another directory.
+Also while on some OS's the directories *MyDirectory* is different from *mydirectory* on macOS it is considered the same and thus renaming from capital to lower case can not be done without first renaming it to another directory.